Kitayama holds onto Bay Hill lead over Scheffler, Hovland

 Still, this final round could be wide open.

-He took care of both par 5s on the back nine, hit a lob wedge at a scary pin on the 13th for birdie, and saved his best for the par-3 17th.
+Scheffler took care of both par 5s on the back nine, hit a lob wedge at a scary pin on the 13th for birdie, and saved his best for the par-3 17th.
 Even with the wind at his back, his only hope was to hit something that stayed on the brick-hard green.

-The first thought was a soft 9-iron.
-He felt the wind switch and decided to hammer 9-iron, and it settled 4 feet for birdie.
-Scheffler capped off his birdie-birdie-birdie finish with an approach to 6 feet on the 18th.
+He hammered a 9-iron and watched it narrowly clear the bunker and finish 4 feet away.

 Now the Masters champion is in range of another title that could be enough to take him back to No. 1 in the world.
 Scheffler expects the sternest test of the week.